GGC-DSA/dsa-website/course.md

 ---

 This 3-credit hour Data Science and Analytics Capstone Project (ITEC 4230) course provides practical learning experiences and skills in Data Science and Analytics by engaging in a real-world DSA initiative and applying ideas from the entire DSA curricula to a substantial project of interest in a business, government agency, or other organization.
 Upon completion of this course students will be able to: (1) Identify and provide a solution to a data-intensive problem in a focus domain; (2) Manage a data analytics life-cycle with large-scale data stores; (3) Apply relevant data processing algorithms; (4) Apply visualization solutions to generate reports and presentations and communicate these in the proper domain language to technical and non-technical stakeholders of project; and (5) Design a data governance solution that considers and satisfies requirements for being secure, ethical, and minimizing risk.
-  - section_id: cta
-    type: section_cta
-    title: ITEC 4230 DATA SCIENCE AND ANALYTICS CAPSTONE COURSE
-    subtitle: Find out what the course is about.
-    actions:
-      - label: About
-        url: /course
-        style: primary
 ## Prerequisite